sfsheath/roman-amphitheaters/README.md

 The data is very incomplete as, depending on how you define the term, there are some 200+ amphitheaters known from the Roman world.

 Some of this information comes from Wikipedia's list of Roman amphitheaters at http://en.wikipedia.org/wiki/List_of_Roman_amphitheatres .
 I used that as a starting point but have made corrections.
 Tom Elliot added data from the Pleiades Project.
-See roman-amphitheaters.geojson for other contributors.
+In summer 2015, D. Bennett added orientation and other data.
+See roman-amphitheaters.geojson for the history of contributions that have come in via git forks.

 The basic json object for a "record" is similar to: